 WHAT ARE THE RISKS?
 WHO MIGHT BE HARMED?
 CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
 ACTION BY WHEN?
 DONE?
-Social distancing not being adhered due to first aid or injury treatment required Players, coaches and support staff First Aider to ensure face mask is worn and hands and equipment are sanitised before and after treatment.
+Social distancing not being adhered due to first aid or injury treatment required Players, coaches and support staff First Aider to ensure face covering is worn and hands and equipment are sanitised before and after treatment.
 Waste disposed of safely.
 Accident form completed.
 First Aider Detriments to mental health All individuals Clubs to promote mental health & well-being awareness to club members.
 Clubs to have a dedicated Welfare Officer.
 Regular communication of mental health information and an open-door policy for those who need additional support.
+Welfare Officer Coaches Safeguarding Children and Adults at Risk Children and Adults at Risk Club Welfare Officer to follow the Covid-19 Advice in the BE Safeguarding Policy - page 24.
 Welfare Officer Coaches